 Have you ever walked through a photography gallery?
 Notice how HUGE the photos are?
 It's because almost any photo looks better and more captivating when it is viewed full screen or on a very large print.

 If you're ready to sink your teeth into photography and learn to master it, I highly recommend you read my free photography basics article series.
-I poured hours into that tutorial to make it the very best way to learn photography, and tens of thousands of people read it every month.
+I poured hours into that tutorial to make it the very best way to learn photography, and thousands of people read it every month.
 I'm sure you'll love it.

 If you can only do a few of these things in your photo, make it these: capture interesting lighting, use a creative composition, and remember to digitally style the photo afterward.